 Ask your HFO or your coolant dealer if you have questions about the specific coolant that you plan to use.
-The Haas Resource Center website has videos and other general information about coolant use and maintenance.
-You can also scan the code below with your mobile device to directly access this information.

-1.6 Safety Decals
+1.7 Safety Decals

 The Haas factory puts decals on your machine to quickly communicate possible hazards.
 If decals become damaged or worn, or if you need additional decals to emphasize a particular safety point, contact your Haas Factory Outlet (HFO).